-In 1817 the Ministry of Maritime Affairs set up a model room for the ship and technical scale models that were used for building and equipping naval ships and instructing their crews.
-This superb collection of professional models and objects (app.
-1600 works) was transferred to the Rijksmuseum between 1883 and 1889.
+In 1817 the Department of the Navy set up a model room for the ship and technical scale models that were used for building and equipping naval ships and instructing their crews.
+This superb collection of professional models and objects (approx. 1600 works) was transferred to the Rijksmuseum between 1883 and 1889.
 About 200 objects, mostly ship models, were added later.